Peer Consulting

 How to become mentored by a Peer Consultant

-To be mentored by a Peer Consultant all you need to do is sign up.
-The sign-up link opens about a month and a half before the semester begins and closes the first week of the semester.
-The Winter 2023 sign-up link is currently available at the following link.
-For more information or if you experience any issues, please email lspc@byu.edu.
+To be mentored by a Peer Consultant, all you need to do is sign up.
+The sign-up link opens about a month before the semester begins and closes on the Friday before the first week of the semester.
+Students are often emailed a link directly or can find access to a link at New Student Orientation.
+If you have not received an email about signing up to be mentored by a consultant, you can email lsadvisement@byu.edu to request a sign-up link.

 How to become a Peer Consultant

 To qualify as a Peer Consultant, students must have been in their same Life Science major for at least 3 semesters and be in good academic standing.
-Prospective Peer Consultants must also submit an application which is currently available at the following link until May 19th, 2023.
-For more information or any questions, please email lspc@byu.edu.
+Prospective Peer Consultants must also submit an application.
+Applications are emailed to students and are available April-May and October-November of each year.
+If you want to receive an application and it’s within the application period, you can email lsadvisement@byu.edu to request a consultant application.

 Information about LFSCI 190R